inno-se/the-guide/README.md

 - Citations mention source authors.

   It's hard to keep numbers in mind when listening to a presentation.
 So, use the APA citation style [^ApaCitationStyle] or a similar one and do NOT use the the IEEE style [^IeeeCitationStyle].

+#### Rehearsal

+- Presenters know which slides they're going to present.
+- You rehearsed the presentation at least once.
+- You finished timely during the rehearsal.
+- Both an interactive ".pptx" and a PDF version and accompanying files (e.g., video recording of a demo) are on the computer used for presenting [^EffectivePresentationSlides].

+  You should be able to present without the Internet connection and specialized programs such as PowerPoint.

+#### Talk

+- You demonstrated the final slide when you finished presenting.

 1. [Create](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) a GitHub organization.
 1. [Import](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) or [transfer](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) your repositories into your organization.